ackama/rails-template/README.md

 #### frontend-base
 - renames `app/javascript` to `app/frontend`, a directory containing the webpacker configuration.
 This allows you to place stylesheets in `app/frontend/stylesheets/`, and images in `app/frontend/images` Rails 6 has added [Webpacker](https://github.com/rails/webpacker) as the default JavaScript compiler instead of Sprockets.
 Thus, all JS code is compiled with the help of [webpack](https://webpack.js.org/) by default
 - Initializes [sentry](https://sentry.io/welcome/) error reporting
-- Initializes Ackama’s linting and code formatting settings, see [Code linting and formatting](#code-linting-and-formatting)
+- Initializes Ackama's linting and code formatting settings, see [Code linting and formatting](#code-linting-and-formatting)

 #### performance
 Add configuration and specs to use to perform a [lighthouse performance](https://web.dev/performance-scoring/) audit, requiring a score of at least 95.